-The Federal Reserve has faced a number of unprecedented challenges over the past couple of decades.
+The Federal Reserve has faced several unprecedented challenges over the past couple of decades.
 After the 2008 financial crisis, the central bank struggled to bring inflation back to its target levels.
-A little over a decade later, the COVID-19 pandemic sent asset prices plunging once again and inflation levels back down to depressed levels.
+A little over a decade later, the COVID-19 pandemic sent asset prices plunging once again and inflation levels back down to depressing levels.

 The Federal Reserve’s mandate is to aim for maximum employment and price stability.
 In the past, the central bank defined price stability as two percent inflation as measured by the Personal Consumption Expenditures price index.
 The two percent goal was also symmetric, so there was equal concern with inflation falling above or below the target.

 In August, the Fed adopted a new monetary policy framework that had been in development since last year.
 The new statement said that the central bank would “likely aim to achieve inflation moderately above two percent for some time” under a strategy that is called a “flexible form of inflation targeting”, known as Flexible Average Inflation Targeting.

 Flexible Average Inflation Targeting, or FAIT, means that the Fed will target an average two percent rate of inflation over an extended period of time.
 As a result, the central bank will push inflation above the target rate for some time to make up for the time it has been below target, which is designed to create a long-term average of two percent.

 The Fed also announced changes to the way it measures employment.
 Rather than looking exclusively at the non-accelerated inflation rate of unemployment, or NAIRU, it will consider a wider range of statistics and base decisions on “assessments of the shortfalls of employment from its maximum level” and won’t raise interest rates just because unemployment is low.